beyondstorage/site/blog/2021-07-02-weekly-report.md

 ### Website

 Our new website is now deployed and online!
-Please check <https://beyondstorage.io> to take a peer, and we are now keeping adding more information into the website.
+Please check <https://beyondstorage.io> to take a glance, and we are now keeping adding more information into the website.
 Please feel free to make suggestion by contacting us.
 Or you can also [submit an issue](https://github.com/beyondstorage/site/issues) for us, both ways are welcome.